Azure OpenAI provisioned August 2024 update

 Monitor commitments and prevent unexpected billings

 The manage commitments pane provides a subscription wide overview of all resources with commitments and PTU usage within a given Azure Subscription.
-Of particular importance interest are:
+Of particular importance are:

 • PTUs Committed, Deployed and Usage – These figures provide the sizes of your commitments, and how much is in use by deployments.
 Maximize your investment by using all of your committed PTUs.